Szzzzzzzzzzzz/Sprinters/README.md

 Iteration 2: https://www.healthsprinters.me/children-vaccination/

 ## Update Record
+### Ver 3.02 Iteration 3
+19/10/2020
+Modify the UI/UX design of Organ Donation page according mentors'feedback Modify the UI/UX design of News page according mentors'feedback
+### Ver 3.01 Iteration 3
+15/10/2020
+Modify some UI/UX changes according to mentor's feedback before IM coming
+### Ver 3.0 Iteration 3
+13/10/2020
+Implement Organ Donation page
+Implement News articles page
 ### Ver 2.37 Iteration 2
 7/10/2020
-modified all the UI changes for all the pages.
+modified all the UI changes for all the pages of Iteration 1 and Iteration 2.
 ### Ver 2.36 Iteration 2
 21/9/2020
 Edit a set of icons of Guide to Access Immunisation Record on MHR page.